-Individuals with long term stable mental health conditions are identified by the CMHT, GP and the PCMHS Team, those who fall into clusters 7, 11 and 12 and have a diagnosis of Schizophrenia, Bipolar affective disorder, recurrent depression and chronic neurotic stress related and somatoform disorders for potential transfer.
+Individuals with long term stable mental health conditions are identified by the CMHT, GP and the PCMHS Team, those who fall into clusters 7, 11 and 12 and have a diagnosis of Schizophrenia, Bipolar Affective disorder, psychosis, recurrent depression and anxiety for potential transfer.

-The Primary Care Mental Health Specialists will provide recovery focused support to the individual which a step down from the CMHT.
+The Primary Care Mental Health Specialists will provide recovery focused support to the individual which is a ‘step down’ from the CMHT.
 We meet with people in their homes and in the community and focus on relapse management and prevention as well as support them with their functional recovery and accessing vocational opportunities.

 If an individual is at risk of destabilising we will initially provide more intensive follow up in Primary Care however if they are in need of management from the CMHT and in keeping with NICE guidelines then the Primary Care Mental Health Specialist Team will need to urgently refer the individual back to Secondary Mental Health Services.

-A referral letter or the PCMHS referral form is completed and sent with additional information to the following:
+For ‘step up’ referrals via the GP and other services a referral letter or the PCMHS referral form is completed and emailed with any additional relevant information to the following:

 Referrals can be emailed, please Click Here for the email address.

-Invicta Health CIC in conjunction with Encompass are currently running a number of successful psychoeducation courses across Canterbury, Whitstable, Faversham and Sandwich for individuals with a diagnosis of Bipolar Affective Disorder or Psychosis to support them in their recovery.
+Invicta Health CIC in conjunction with Encompass are currently running a number of successful psychoeducation courses across Canterbury, Whitstable, Faversham and Sandwich to support individuals in their recovery.

 The groups have helped individuals to be less isolated by meeting others with a similar diagnosis and have helped them to understand their condition and learn about relapse prevention to enable them to stay well and out of hospital.